On this day in comedy on January 2, 1968, Comedian, Actor, Writer, Producer, Chris Spencer was born in Los Angeles, California.

 The multi-talented Spencer moved on to other projects.
 He was instrumental in the creation of Nick Cannon’s Wild ‘N Out (where he was also a writer).
-He co-create Real Husbands of Hollywood with Kevin Hart.
+He co-created Real Husbands of Hollywood with Kevin Hart.
 His televised credits in front of the camera include Being Mary Jane, The Jamie Foxx Show, Half & Half, Soul Food and Cuts.
 Chris Spencer produced Get Up Stand Up Comedy in 2001 and Baggin’ in 2005.
 He has had podcasts (Minivan Men with Al Madrigal and Maz Jobrani), garnered award wins and traveled the world doing stand-up as well as on television (Def Comedy Jam, The Chris Rock Show, Jimmy Kimmel Live!).
+On October 15, 2017 his co-creation with Buddy Lewis and Tom Kapinos, White Famous starring Jay Pharoah premiered on Showtime.

 By Darryl “D’Militant” Littleton